Heart over Mind (Jennifer Rush album): Background

 With her first two albums being recorded in Germany and Rush experiencing much success in Europe, she decided to relocate to the US for her next album.
 Working with writers and producers such as Harold Faltermeyer and Michael Bolton, this album would go on to be one of the most successful of Rush's career.

 Released in early 1987, the first single was the European hit "I Come Undone".
 However it was the second single release which the record company were more excited about – "Flames of Paradise", a duet with Elton John.
 The song became Rush's first top 40 success in the US as well as a hit in Europe, although smaller than expected in the UK, after predictions of it reaching number one by both Smash Hits and Number One Magazines.
 The album itself boasted a host of power ballads and uptempo pop/rock tunes with high production values and went on to reach number one in Germany for 9 weeks, remaining on the chart for over a year.
 It also reached number one in Switzerland.
 In the US the album peaked at number 118 and number 48 in the UK.
 A third single "Heart Over Mind" duly became another hit in Europe and also hit the US Club Chart, peaking at No.33.

+Reception

+The pan-European magazine Music & Media named Heart Over Mind one of its "albums of the week" in the issue dated March 7, 1987.
+The magazine praised Jennifer's "powerful, confident and melodramatic" vocals and noted the album was suited for "the adult, Mainstream American market" with its "calculated balance between powerful rock songs and gentle, swaying ballads".
+The songs "Down to You", "Heart Wars", "Flames of Paradise" and "Love of a Stranger" were all recommended tracks, with the last being "the best single candidate off the album".
+The magazine summed up the album as a "very mature, polished and balanced set".